Updating Other Content

 “I need to update other content on the screen.
 How do I do this?”

-There are multiple ways to do so, and in this example will walk you through some of them.
+There are multiple ways to do so, and in this example we will walk you through some of them.

 We’ll use the following basic UI to discuss this concept: a simple table of contacts, and a form below it to add new contacts to the table using hx-post.